tsiki/connectednotes/README.md

 - Graph view for exploring notes easily
 - Open source (duh)

-If you want to leave feedback: tsiki @ freenode/IRCnet or
+If you want to leave feedback: tsiki @ freenode/IRCnet

 # Current progress